elixir-europe/rdmkit/pages/your_tasks/licensing.md

 dsw:
 - name: Will a license be assigned to your datasets?
   uuid: ae28a862-5020-44c2-8c78-3abc185b190f
+- name: Licenses under which this distribution of the data set will be available
+  uuid: 3d89e23d-ff5c-45da-97a8-169ad8c39be6
 ---

 ## Why should you assign a licence to your research data?